addiscent/vagrant-ruby-rails/README.md

 An image specifier of _bento/ubuntu-16.04_ downloads and starts a 64-bit version of _Ubuntu 16.04.2_.
 For more information, or to use other compatible versions of Linux, see the Bento page on Hashicorp's website :  https://app.vagrantup.com/bento

-If you previously provisioned a _guest-vbox_, then after revising the _Vagrantfile_ to specify a different _VagrantBox_ image, you must execute "vagrant destroy", to remove the existing _guest-vbox_ image.
+A different version of OS may be specified immediately after installing the _Vagrantfile_ in its directory, or after "vagrant up" has been executed.
+If you previously provisioned a _guest-vbox_, then after revising the _Vagrantfile_ to specify a different _VagrantBox_ image, you must execute "vagrant destroy" to remove the existing _guest-vbox_ image.
 Then execute "vagrant up", which downloads the new _VirtualBox_ image from the _Hashicorp_ _Bento Ubuntu_ repository, and is used to build the _guest-vbox_.
-Beware that if you "vagrant destroy" the existing _guest-vbox_ image, any files residing in the virtual file system of the existing _guest-vbox_ image will be destroyed as well.
+Beware that if you "vagrant destroy" an existing _guest-vbox_ image, any files residing in the virtual file system of the existing _guest-vbox_ image will be destroyed as well.
 So, save any data files which are specific to your project which you may have placed there, before destroying the _guest-vbox_ image.

 ##### Misc Troubleshooting Tips